 Approved Vendors do not need to have established connections with electricians and/or contractors to participate in the Initiative.
+In instances when an Approved Vendor does not have established connections with electricians and/or contractors, the Approved Vendor should submit a completed Reference List and photo documentation to the Program Administrator and note on the Reference List that it needs to be connected with potential electricians and/or contractors.
 The Program Administrator can provide a list of potential electricians and/or contractors that meet the Contractor Eligibility guidelines specified below and may be utilized for the repairs and/or upgrades.
 Approved Vendors are not required to use electricians and/or contractors on this list but must use contractors that meet the required (and, if possible, the recommended) eligibility criteria in the Contractor Eligibility section of this document to complete all repairs that receive incentives under this Initiative.